Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 145hp engine designed by Hyundai.

 SafetyThe fact that the Hyundai got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, taking kerb weight as an important factor into account, Actyon offers a considerable difference of 22% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, Actyon offers a considerable difference of 22% more metal.

 Performance & Fuel economyHyundai is a bit more agile, reaching 100km/h in 0.9 seconds less than its competitor.
 In addition to that it accelerates all the way to 174 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy an obvious choice would be Tucson, averaging around 8.2 liters of fuel per 100 kilometers (34 mpg), in combined cycle.
 That's 40% difference compared to Actyon!